Salvador Laurel: Senator

-However, Cory sent Ninoy's sister, Lupita Kashiwahara to inform Laurel that she had changed her mind – she was willing to run under the UNIDO.
-True to his word and anxious to keep the opposition united in order to win the snap elections, Laurel made the supreme sacrifice of giving up his lifetime's work and presidential ambition to give way to Corazon C. Aquino.
+Cory sent Ninoy's sister, Lupita Kashiwahara, to inform Laurel that she had changed her mind and was willing to run under the UNIDO.
+True to his word and anxious to keep the opposition united to win the snap elections, Laurel made the supreme sacrifice of giving up his lifetime's work and presidential ambition to give way to Corazon C. Aquino.

-The Cory–Doy campaign vigorously began and on February 25, 1986, they took their oaths, respectively, as president and vice president of the Philippines at the Club Filipino.
+The Cory–Doy campaign vigorously began, and on February 25, 1986, they took their oaths, respectively, as president and vice president of the Philippines at the Club Filipino.

 Vice president and prime minister

 For a month following the People Power Revolution in late February 1986, Laurel became the only person in Philippine history to hold the posts of vice president, prime minister, and foreign minister concurrently.
 The office of prime minister was abolished in late March 1986.